adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-24-global-configuration-within-cloudcannon.md

 tags:
   - Features
 author: ross-phillips
-content_blocks:
-  - _bookshop_name: code-block
-    source: cloudcannon.config.yml
-    code_block: |-
-      collections_config:
-        staff_members:
-          sort_options:
-            - key: name
-            - key: name
-              order: desc
-            - key: start_date
-              order: desc
-              label: Newly-employed first
-    language: yaml
-  - _bookshop_name: text
-    content_markdown: >-
-      Configuring collections is now *almost* entirely the same across the SSGs we support, with the only exceptions being those with more options or requirements.
-Working with highly configurable SSGs like Next.js and SvelteKit, for example, you will still need to define where certain files are.
-In any case, we’d love to see how you use our new global configuration files, and how they help your workflows.

-      As always, if you have questions, feel free to ask our support team in-app\!
-    col:
 ---
 We’ve recently changed the way you set global configuration within CloudCannon.
 (Any previous configuration will still work, though we do recommend updating.)
 Rather than relying on your SSG’s config files, we now use a specific file for global configuration, which also acts as the base-level for defining options in your [configuration cascade](https://cloudcannon.com/documentation/articles/using-the-configuration-cascade/).